Olympiacos B.C.: 2000–03

-2003–2005 crisis
+2003–05 crisis

 The 2003–04 and 2004–05 seasons were the worst in the modern history of Olympiacos.
 In both seasons, the team was eliminated in the Greek Cup and finished in the 8th place of the Greek League.
 Especially in the latter season, Olympiacos had a dismal performance in the EuroLeague, which filled many of the club's fans with uncertainty.

-2006: Rebirth
+2005–06 season: Rebirth

 The 2005–06 season saw the return of the Red giants, which overcame the previous down years with a nice combination of young talent and experienced veterans which paid off for the club.

 Players added to the club like Renaldas Seibutis, Quincy Lewis, Panagiotis Vasilopoulos, Giorgos Printezis and, above all, Sofoklis Schortsanitis, were viewed by some to be a possible solid core of players for the team for many years to come.
 That season seemed to be very promising for the Red giants.
 However, the promising Reds were eliminated from the Greek Cup in their first knock-out match of the competition.
 Olympiacos survived a difficult EuroLeague regular season and shined in the Top 16, advancing to the quarterfinal playoffs.
 The Reds were just a win away from making it to the Final Four for the first time since 1999.
 Maccabi Tel Aviv won the best-of-three playoff series 2–1, but game 3 went down to the wire.
 Experience proved to be a decisive factor in the final 2 minutes of the game, when the hosts managed to seal a 77–73 win and advanced to the Final Four in Prague.
 Tyus Edney earned EuroLeague February MVP honors, as well as ranking third in assists at the end of the regular season and second in the Top 16.
 Olympiacos also shined in its domestic competition, as the Reds made it to the Greek League finals for the first time in five years by surviving a thrilling five-game series against Maroussi.
 Despite their losing in the final playoff series, it was clear that the Reds were back where they used to be, becoming a team able to challenge for every title.